Key takeaways:

 Improved decision making

 Strategic planning is a disciplined effort that produces fundamental decisions and actions to shape and guide an organization.
-FP&A analysts can use the software for predictive driver-based and multi-scenario planning to evaluate the company’s current standing and forecast its future.
+FP&A analysts use the software for driver-based forecasting and multi-scenario planning to evaluate the company’s current position and model what comes next.

-With these tools, executives can outline their financial objectives, assess market risks, and create forward-looking plans that safeguard the company’s financial health.
-Once the plan is in place, the software makes tracking progress and making necessary adjustments simple and intuitive.
+With these tools, executives can outline financial objectives, assess market risks, and create forward-looking plans that safeguard the company’s financial health.
+Speed is a real advantage here: the 2024 FP&A Trends Survey found that only 18% of organizations forecast within 2 days, while 53% take over 5 days.
+Once the plan is in place, the software makes it easier to track progress, refresh assumptions, and adjust quickly as conditions change.

 Better visibility

 Advanced analytics and reporting capabilities provide a holistic view of company performance.
-This enhanced visibility empowers leaders to assess the financial trajectory and align plans with strategic goals.
-Users across all departments can see real-time metrics and understand the financial impact of their actions.
+That visibility helps leaders assess the financial trajectory and align plans with strategic goals.
+It also addresses a common gap: EY found only 17% of treasurers report complete near-real-time cash visibility, often because teams lack the tools to aggregate financial data.

 Better strategic execution